-- Apply for financial aid for the upcoming academic year in Winter or Spring quarter to maximize your funding options. - Apply for the AA-DTA degree in ctcLink.
-Check with your assigned advisor to be sure you are meeting degree requirements. - Apply to universities or colleges and scholarships. - Become involved in shared governance (e.g., budget meetings, College Council, Presidential Forums, or Board of Trustees meetings).
+- Apply for financial aid for the upcoming academic year in Winter or Spring quarter to maximize your funding options. - Apply to universities or colleges and scholarships. - Explore sociology-related internships with North's Internship Coordinator. - Check out the American Sociological Association and Pacific Sociological Association. - Apply for the AA-DTA degree in ctcLink.
+Check with your assigned advisor to be sure you are meeting degree requirements.